Create a list of articles to read later. You will be able to access your list from any article in Discover.

-There are hundreds of experts who care for and study the Museum's collection of 80 million specimens.
+There are hundreds of experts who care for and study the Museum's collection of 80 million objects.

-Here, some of the Museum's female curators, conservators and others share their career paths and advice for budding Museum professionals.
+Here, some of the Museum's women curators, conservators and others share their career paths and advice for budding Museum professionals.

 I was never interested in (or particularly good at) pure science at school, but loved the offshoots of geology and archaeology.
 I took Geology at uni but soon realised that my dream to be a volcanologist would not be realised, because my chemistry skills were just not strong enough.